joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 It is the team's effort to explore and converge towards higher-level system design decisions that are good enough for current business needs, and accommodate changes in business requirements while keeping the impact on the application low.

-**If you are a Software Architect** and the team is not mature enough to talk about architectural issues, **you can support and help them by facilitating architecture discussions**, with the business goals and requirements always in mind.
+**If you are a Software Architect** and the team is not mature enough to talk about architectural issues, **you can support and help them by facilitating architectural discussions**, with the business goals and requirements always in mind!

 [^1]: [Software Architecture is Overrated, Clear and Simple Design is Underrated](https://blog.pragmaticengineer.com/software-architecture-is-overrated/).
 [^2]: Thanks _druhlemann_ for the feedback given on the [reddit discussion](https://www.reddit.com/r/programming/comments/kizie4/software_architecture_is_overrated_questions_and/).